By: Maralee McKee, Manners Mentor

 Today for your perusal, I offer the first of what will be a semi-regular weekly curation of posts from around the web.
 I’ve found these posts helpful, inspiring, fascinating, or fun, and I’m happy and excited to share them with you!

-Think of it as our own Manners Mentor version of Reader’s Digest, but hipper! 🙂
+Think of it as our own Manners Mentor version of Reader’s Digest, but hipper and more elegant! 🙂

 Manners & More From Around the Web